shon/converge/README.rst

 (Slightly) Advanced usage
 ---------------------------
 In case if you want to keep all settings.py files in a directory.
-Use `SETTINGS_DIR` directive in .convergerc file.
+Use `SETTINGS_DIR` environment variable.

 Using SETTINGS_DIR
 ~~~~~~~~~~~~~~~~~~

 .. code:: bash

-    >> cat .convergerc

-    APP_MODE = 'prod'
-    SETTINGS_DIR = 'settings/fat_server'
+    export APP_MODE='prod'
+    export SETTINGS_DIR='settings/fat_server'

 This is useful when you have to deploy multiple instances of an app with different configs